-- (2) Subsection (1) does not apply to the books and papers that are otherwise required to be kept by another person under this Ordinance or any other Ordinance. - (3) A person who contravenes subsection (1) commits an offence and is liable to a fine at level 3.
+- (1) If a company is dissolved under this Part, every person who was a director of the company immediately before the dissolution must ensure that the company's books and papers are kept for at least 6 years after the date of the dissolution. - (2) Subsection (1) does not apply to the books and papers that are otherwise required to be kept by another person under this Ordinance or any other Ordinance. - (3) A person who contravenes subsection (1) commits an offence and is liable to a fine at level 3.

-747. Court's power to wind up dissolved companies
+15.17 Court's power to wind up dissolved companies

-- (1) The Court's powers under the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32) to wind up a company specified in subsection (2) is not exercisable unless the company is restored to the Companies Register under Division 4. - (2) The company is- - (a) one whose name has been struck off the Companies Register under section 734 or 735 and that is dissolved under that section; or - (b) one that has been deregistered, and is dissolved, under section 739.
+- (1) The Court of First Instance's power to wind up a company specified in subsection (2) is not exercisable unless the company is restored to the Register under Division 4. - (2) The company is - - (a) one whose name has been struck off the Register under section 15.3 or 15.4 and that is dissolved under that section; or

+(b) one that has been deregistered, and is dissolved, under section 15.8.

-Restoration to Companies Register
+Division 4 - Restoration to Register

-Administrative Restoration by Registrar
+Subdivision 1 - Administrative Restoration by Registrar

-748. Application to Registrar for restoration of company
+15.18 Application to Registrar for restoration of company